blundin/brianlundin.com/src/_posts/2016-06-30-3-Reasons-Why-You-Should-Keep-a-Productivity-Journal.md

 title: 3 Reasons Why You Should Keep a Productivity Journal
 date: 2016-06-27
 description: Why is keeping a productivity journal so important for me?
 Why do I think everyone who is interested in growth and productivity should keep a journal?
 I keep a journal for three simple reasons.
+tags:
+  - productivity
 ---
 Every day at 4pm, my phone dings with a reminder to write a journal entry.
 And (almost) every day I stop what I am doing and take a few moments to write about my day.
 It’s a simple act, but it is a crucial part of my productivity practice.

 Unless you read all of the productivity nerd blogs like I do, you probably have no clue what a “productivity journal” is.
 I didn’t either until a few years ago, but in that time this practice has become deeply important to my growth and productivity.

 While more explanation is warranted, a productivity journal is simply a collection of daily entries summarizing your priorities, accomplishments, failures, and struggles.